Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 * **Data Repository** :
 To ensure that our data is persistent, we store the data in JSON files.
 These JSON files are stored locally where the Processing app is running, similar to a server.
 This process is explained and evaluated further in the [data persistence subsection](#details-of-the-data-persistence-mechanisms-in-use).

-Our system architecture uses a central controller API which communicates with the database, and handles receiving and sending requests using MQTT protocol to communicate between different devices.
-To maintain separation of concerns, all data is accessed through an API public class which allows access to a private Database class for storage of persistant data, and requests pass through a multiple channels on the MQTT broker (this ensures web and M5Stack components do not ever interact directly).
+However, before exploring each of these mechanisms in further detail, it is important to outline the overarching archiecture of our system.
+Our system architecture uses a central controller API which communicates with the database, and receives and sends requests using MQTT protocol to communicate between different devices.
+To maintain separation of concerns, all data is accessed through an API public class which allows access to a private Database class for storage of persistant data, and requests pass through a multiple channels on the MQTT broker.
+By doing this, we ensure that the Web and M5Stack components never directly interact.

 Communication between devices was devised to be as simple as possible to avoid unecessary complexity, with the concept of a common contract of User, Challenge and Sponsor classes being consistent across all devices to make the project as maintainable as possible.
-Unit testing each subsystem allowed for confidence of individual components working correctly and as expected during integration.
+Our shared contract will be explored in further detail [below](#details-of-the-communication-protocols-in-use).
+Unit testing each subsystem allowed us to be confident that individual components were working correctly, which allowed for ease of integration during each sprint.

 ![Architecture](Images/architecture-UML.png)

 The above diagram demonstrates dependancies and communication between all devices of our project.
 Every request passes through the database API on the Processing app, and when needed recieves a request to pull information from the database.
 No device has access to storage apart from the API.
 This is a security concern as it allows only valid requests to alter files in persistant storage, and it is a modularity concern as there is a strict contract devices must adhere by to add or request data.

 ## OBJECT-ORIENTED DESIGN OF KEY SUBSYSTEMS